arshiashafiei/charbug-operations/README.md

 <https://andrewlock.net/exploring-the-dotnet-8-preview-updates-to-docker-images-in-dotnet-8/>

 if you think there are a lot of things wrong with this repository that's because it is. but from a "if it runs don't touch it" standpoint, well, it runs.
-And it runs just fine. :)
+And it runs just fine.
+I was lazy and didn't had time to abide by every best practice. :)